MEDomics-UdeS/MEDomicsTools/README.md

 # MEDomicsUdeS Python Coding Standard

-This document presents the Python coding standard of the MEDomics_UdeS lab.
+This document presents the Python coding standard of the MEDomicsUdeS lab.
 It also contains cool tips, tricks and links to code efficiently in Python.

 ## Contributors